platypus-ucsd/platypus-ucsd.github.io/docs/events.markdown

 But as our discontents stem from society and not the state, it can only mediate the crises—and it does so with an iron fist—but it cannot overcome them.
 Thus, mass democracy resulted not in the perfecting of society for itself, but the perfecting of the *authoritarian state over society*.

-*What does the State means today?
+*What does the State mean today?
 What is the relation of the Left to the State?*